wenzhixin/bootstrap-table/src/extensions/multi-column-toggle/README.md

 Use Plugin: [multi-column-toggle](https://github.com/wenzhixin/bootstrap-table/tree/develop/src/extensions/multi-column-toggle)

-Adds a button to the toolbar that hides and shows all collumns that are 'switchable'.
+Adds a button to the toolbar that hides and shows all columns that are 'switchable'.

 ## Usage